lab1092/blender-manual_ja/manual/materials/properties/transparency.rst

 In Blender, transparent shadows are set on the materials that receive the shadows from the transparent object.
-This is enabled and disabled with the :guilabel:`Receive Transparent` button, in the :guilabel:`Material` context → :guilabel:`Shadow` panel.
-The shadow's brightness is dependent on the :guilabel:`Alpha` value of the shadow casting material.
+This is enabled and disabled with the *Receive Transparent* button, in the *Material* context → *Shadow* panel.
+The shadow's brightness is dependent on the *Alpha* value of the shadow casting material.

-Alternatives to transparent ray-traced shadows can be found in the :guilabel:`World` context, namely the :guilabel:`Ambient Occlusion`, :guilabel:`Environment Lighting`, and :guilabel:`Gather` panels.
-Alternatively, a texture can be used to control the :guilabel:`Intensity` value of the shadow-receiving material.
+Alternatives to transparent ray-traced shadows can be found in the *World* context, namely the *Ambient Occlusion*, *Environment Lighting*, and *Gather* panels.
+Alternatively, a texture can be used to control the *Intensity* value of the shadow-receiving material.

 IOR values for Common Materials